team-telnyx/telnyx-java/docs/SimCardsApi.md

 ## deleteSIMCardNetworkPreferences

-> GetSimCardNetworkPreferences200Response deleteSIMCardNetworkPreferences(simCardId)
+> GetSimCardNetworkPreferences200Response deleteSIMCardNetworkPreferences(id)

-DELETE network preferences
+Delete network preferences

 This API asynchronously removes the custom-defined network preferences settings.
 After this operation is done the Telnyx default settings, the same applied for an unaltered SIM card, will be in place.